Labor Code 4605 – Death Due To Industrial Causation

 Labor Code 4605

-Now, I also want to caution the viewers here that it’s a double-edged sword here, and there’s a few things that you can do that can harm you here.
+Now, I also want to caution the viewers here that it is a double-edged sword here, and there’s a few things that you can do that can harm you here.
 First, labor code 4605, and in subsequent case law, establishes that you can’t utilize this report solely as the basis for the award, and you can’t use that report solely to rebut a neutral doctor.

 So, it’s very important to do it on the front end before they’ve issued their decision, because if they issue an adverse decision and then you go try to self-procure, it likely won’t be admissible, because you’re using it to rebut that doctor.